-Carmen Chan Schoenborn is a musician and artist who specialises in creating, performing and interpreting graphic scores.
+Carmen Chan Schoenborn is a musician and artist .
 While she has a MMus in percussion performance, she is also skilled in piano, cello, found objects, improvisation and composition.

 Her creative project 'Do You See What I Hear?'
 (2009-) began with graphic scores and interpretations and has since invited interpreters ranging from professional musicians to non-musicians to become engaged.
 The project has been featured at Festival of Slow Music, La Mama Musica, Shepparton Art Museum, the International Alliance of Women's Music blog, the Art Gallery of Ballarat, Tilde New Music Festival, Waranga Film Festival, the community of Surrey Hills, and with the Hong Kong New Music Ensemble.
 Carmen was also invited to present her work at the Notations21 European tour and symposium in Utrecht, the Netherlands in 2012.
 Her composition 'No Clouds' was included in the Melbourne Now exhibition (2013-14) at the National Gallery of Victoria.
 In 2017 she received a grant from the Earle Brown Music Foundation to present a tribute concert to Earle Brown and Morton Feldman as part of the international celebrations, featuring their graphic scores, new dance choreographed by Tony Yap, and a new work in their honour by Warren Burt and herself.

 Carmen has also been recipient of several grants and scholarships from organisations and institutions including the Ian Potter Foundation, the University of Melbourne, and the Rotary Club of Melbourne.
 As educator, she has taught at Monash University, Scotch College and Presbyterian Ladies' College in Melbourne, in composition programmes for students and children in Sweden, worked with school children at the Port Fairy Spring Music Festival, and also recorded with the Amplified Elephants at the Footscray Community Arts Centre.
 She also successfully brought Cry Baby Concert to Rushworth in rural Victoria during 2009.